pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ###<a id='tkgi-cluster-consids'></a> Management Plane Placement

-The Tanzu Kubernetes Grid Integrated Edition Management Plane comprises the following components:
+The {{  vars.product }} Management Plane comprises the following components:

-- Ops Manager
+- {{ vars.platform_name }}
 - BOSH Director
 - TKGI Control Plane
 - VMware Harbor Registry

-Depending on your design choice, TKGI management components can be deployed in the Tanzu Kubernetes Grid Integrated Edition Management Cluster on the standard vSphere network or in the Tanzu Kubernetes Grid Integrated Edition Compute Cluster on the NSX-defined virtual network.
-For more information, see <a href="./nsxt-topologies.html">NSX Deployment Topologies for Tanzu Kubernetes Grid Integrated Edition</a>.</p>
+Depending on your design choice, TKGI management components can be deployed in the {{  vars.product }} Management Cluster on the standard vSphere network or in the {{  vars.product }} Compute Cluster on the NSX-defined virtual network.
+For more information, see <a href="./nsxt-topologies.html">NSX Deployment Topologies for {{  vars.product }}</a>.</p>

 ###<a id='tkgi-cluster-reqs'></a> vSphere Cluster Configuration Requirements

-For each vSphere cluster defined for Tanzu Kubernetes Grid Integrated Edition, the following configurations are required to support production workloads:
+For each vSphere cluster defined for {{  vars.product }}, the following configurations are required to support production workloads:

 - All vSphere clusters are managed by the same vCenter server.
 TKGI does not support workload clusters in multiple vCenter server inventories.

 - The vSphere Distributed Resource Scheduler (DRS) is enabled.
 For more information, see <a href="https://techdocs.broadcom.com/us/en/vmware-cis/aria/aria-automation/8-17/creating-a-drs-cluster.html">Creating a DRS Cluster</a> in the vSphere documentation.</p>

 - The DRS custom automation level is set to **Partially Automated** or **Fully Automated**.
 For more information, see <a href="https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-resource-management-7-0/creating-a-drs-cluster/set-a-custom-automation-level-for-a-virtual-machine.html">Set a Custom Automation Level for a Virtual Machine</a> in the vSphere documentation.</p>

 - vSphere high-availability (HA) is enabled.
 For more information, see <a href="https://techdocs.broadcom.com/us/en/symantec-security-software/identity-security/identity-suite/14-5/virtual-appliance/installing-virtual-appliance/vmware-deployment.html">Creating and Using vSphere HA Clusters</a> in the vSphere documentation.</p>